 The USPTO will likely reject a patent application for a pure software algorithm as ineligible subject matter.
 However, patent claims for software processes can probably be included in a patent application for an invention that is more than a pure software algorithm, where the software processes enable the functioning of that invention.

 How to Patent an App including a Desktop, Laptop or Mobile Application

-To patent an app, a nonprovisional patent application that includes the following must be carefully drafted:
+To patent an invention that operates via a software application, a nonprovisional patent application that includes the following items must be carefully drafted:

 - A set of patent claims that recite patent eligible subject matter that is not considered an “abstract idea”.

-- Detailed software flowcharts showing all the steps of the software processes, with each flowchart step numbered and described in the textual part of the patent application.
+- Software flowcharts showing all the steps of the software processes, with each flowchart step numbered and described in the textual part of the patent application.
 The software source code is not necessarily required.

 - Detailed descriptions and explanations of the operation of your software algorithm.

 - Detailed descriptions and explanations of how to make and use the hardware components of your invention that utilizes your software app.

 The software patent application is then filed with the USPTO where it is examined to determine if the invention meets the various patentability requirements.

 How to Patent an App – Other Requirements